 In a raging bull market, you want to have as much risk-asset exposure as comfortably possible.
 In the 7th year or later of a bull market, having a balanced portfolio of stocks, bonds, and risk-free assets is more prudent.
 I just can’t get too excited about anything right now.
 I Bonds are paying a huge rate.

 4) Interest rate outlook.

 There are two things involved with a successful mortgage refinance: 1) locking in an interest rate that makes sense, 2) passing the underwriting process.
 I was able to lock in a rate 0.125% off the all-time low I’ve seen for 5/1 jumbo ARMs.

 I do believe interest rates will stay low for a long time.
 However, I just don’t know whether I’ll be able to time the bottom again.
 Here’s my argument for why you should get an ARM versus a 30-year fixed mortgage.

 5) Real estate outlook.

 If you plan to own your property for the long term, it doesn’t matter whether the real estate market is increasing or declining.
 But if the length of ownership is less than forever, then you need to make an educated guess on the probability of a real estate meltdown occurring during the window when you plan to sell.
 If there’s greater than a 50% probability, you shouldn’t pay down extra principal.
 The reason is you may never get your money back.

-Personally, I’m bullish on real estate.
+Personally, I’m bullish on real estate long term.
 Mortgage rates will come down.
 Stock market money will flow into real estate, especially as more people realize how ephemeral stock market gains can be.
 Finally, a home is becoming much more valuable since we’re staying at home way more often.